fly-zynak/RobotPathPlanning/README.md

 # Robot Path Planning
 The robotic path planning problem is a classic.
 A robot is attempting to navigate its path from the start point to a specified goal region, while avoiding the set of all obstacles.

-## IMPORTANT
--> To view Shikha's submission to ERC Inductions, open folder Shikha - ERC and find the required files there.

--> To view Astitva's submission to ERC Inductions, open folder ERC - Astitva and find the required files there.

 ## Aim
 To implement and test path planning algorithms like RRT(Rapidly exploring Random Trees), PRM(Probabilistic Road Map), Potential Field using python and matplotlib.